-Wastewater samples in Saskatoon show massive increase in the omicron variant | CBC News
+Wastewater samples in Saskatoon show massive increase in the Omicron variant | CBC News

 Omicron is up by more than 800% since it was first detected in Saskatoon a week ago

+"If we see the percentage increase go down next week, then that might indicate that we actually have reached a peak already," he said, noting that would be good.

+Factors such as the increasing number of people who have received booster jabs and the amount of in-person socializing over the holiday period will likely have an impact on the case count, McPhedran said.

-Meanwhile, two of the three cities being monitored by researchers at the University of Saskatchewan have shown a drop in the amount of the virus that causes COVID-19 in sewage samples taken during the latest testing period.
+Meanwhile, two of the three cities being monitored by researchers at the U of S have shown a drop in the amount of the virus that causes COVID-19 in sewage samples taken during the latest testing period.

 These include Prince Albert and North Battleford.
 Both saw a decrease in the viral load in their wastewater.